Toughee/myNetTag/Readme.md

-# myNetTag
+# myNetTag ver 1.0

 Small javascript app which provides you a brief summary of your location and device data.
 Works best in a desktop environment.

 ## Information it provides

-- Your current I.p. address
+- Your current i.p. address
 - Your timezone
 - Your browser information
 - Your operating system